soffes/blog/published/2014-12-05-personal-sam/personal-sam.markdown

 ---
+title: Personal Sam
 cover_image: cover.jpg
-tags:
-- personalsam
-- podcast
+categories: video
 ---

-# Personal Sam

 After watching [Particle Fever](http://particlefever.com), I got inspired to do a [daily video journal thing](http://personalsam.com "Personal Sam").
 Particle Fever is a documentary about the [Large Hadron Collider](http://en.wikipedia.org/wiki/Large_Hadron_Collider) (which is super interesting).
 They had video from some of the scientists’ daily video journals over the years of working on it.
 It was really cool to watch.